 Climate Positive Design - Design toolkit for landscape design

 2030 Carbon Smart Materials Palette - Actions for reducing embodied carbon

 Don and Julia originally presented “Designing Low Carbon Lab Facilities” virtually during the 2020 Lab Design Conference.

-Julia Janaro, AIA, LEED AP, WELL AP, is a senior architect who joined Clark Nexsen in 2018 and recently left the firm to pursue other opportunities.
+Julia Janaro, AIA, LEED AP, WELL AP, is a senior architect who joined Clark Nexsen in 2018 and left the firm in 2021 to pursue other opportunities.